Safety 📅 2026-03-21 ⏱ 6 min read

 1. They Won't Video Call

-This is the single biggest red flag.
-If someone claims to be interested in you but consistently avoids video calls with excuses ("my camera is broken," "I'm too shy," "bad internet"), they're likely not who their photos show.
-A real person who likes you will find a way to video call.
+This is one of the strongest signals to review.
+If someone claims to be interested in you but keeps avoiding video calls with excuses ("my camera is broken," "I'm too shy," "bad internet"), the identity needs closer checking.

 2. Their Photos Look Too Perfect

-Catfish typically steal photos from models, influencers, or attractive strangers.
-If every photo looks professionally lit and posed — but they claim to be a regular person — be suspicious.
-Also watch for: all photos from the same angle, no candid/casual shots, and no photos with friends or family tagged.
+Catfish often use photos from models, influencers, or attractive strangers.
+If every photo looks professionally lit and posed, but they claim to be a regular person, review that more carefully.
+Also watch for all photos from the same angle, no candid shots, and no photos with friends or family tagged.

 "Love bombing" — overwhelming you with affection early on — is a manipulation tactic.
 If someone is declaring love within days or weeks, they're building emotional dependency before asking for something.